siwalikm/v3-siwalik-in-website/content/posts/2020-03-21-the-myth-of-building-a-perfect-tech-blog.md

 > After months of procrastination on building a "perfect" tech blog, I finally let go of all my anxiety and decided to write this article about my learnings behind building a blog.

 ![selective focus photo of a red tulip flower](/media/flower.jpg "Photo from Pexels.com by João Jesus")

-Phew!
-I think a lot of weary blog builders like me might want to learn from my thought process behind building a blog.

 Since my very first interaction with a computer, blog posts have been everything to my learning.
 Along the way, I had published a few blog posts myself.
 I created and maintained a tech-blog back in the day when Blogspot was a thing.
 But despite all that experience, I was spoiled for choice when I saw down to build a blog for myself last year.
 I was completely lost.